discdiver/pachy-vid/example.md

  Let's get started!

 ## Prerequisites
 This example assumes you have Pachyderm running locally.
 Check out the [Local Installation instructions](https://pachyderm.readthedocs.io/en/stable/getting_started/local_installation.html) if you haven’t installed pachyderm.
+This example has been run with Pachyderm version 1.8.0.

 ## Step 1: Create a Pachyderm repo